- Misinterpretation of P-values and Main Study Results

 As Doug Altman famously wrote in his Scandal of Poor Medical Research in BMJ in 1994, the quality of how statistical principles and analysis methods are applied in medical research is quite poor.
 According to Doug and to many others such as Richard Smith, the problems have only gotten worse.
 The purpose of this blog article is to contain a running list of new papers in major medical journals that are statistically problematic, based on my random encounters with the literature.

-One of the most pervasive problems in the medical literature (and in other subject areas) is misuse and misinterpretation of p-values as detailed here, and chief among these issues is perhaps the absence of evidence is not evidence of absence error written about so clearly by Altman and Bland.
+One of the most pervasive problems in the medical literature (and in other subject areas) is misuse and misinterpretation of p-values as detailed here and here, and chief among these issues is perhaps the absence of evidence is not evidence of absence error written about so clearly by Altman and Bland.
 The following thought will likely rattle many biomedical researchers but I’ve concluded that most of the gross misinterpretation of large p-values by falsely inferring that a treatment is not effective is caused by (1) the investigators not being brave enough to conclude “We haven’t learned anything from this study”, i.e., they feel compelled to believe that their investments of time and money must be worth something, (2) journals accepting such papers without demanding a proper statistical interpretation in the conclusion.
 One example of proper wording would be “This study rules out, with 0.95 confidence, a reduction in the odds of death that is more than by a factor of 2.”
 Ronald Fisher, when asked how to interpret a large p-value, said “Get more data.”
 Adoption of Bayesian methods would solve many problems including this one.
 Whether a p-value is small or large a Bayesian can compute the posterior probability of similarity of outcomes of two treatments (e.g., Prob(0.85 < odds ratio < 1⁄0.85)), and the researcher will often find that this probability is not large enough to draw a conclusion of similarity.
 On the other hand, what if even under a skeptical prior distribution the Bayesian posterior probability of efficacy were 0.8 in a “negative” trial?
 Would you choose for yourself the standard therapy when it had a 0.2 chance of being better than the new drug?
 [Note: I am not talking here about regulatory decisions.]
 Imagine a Bayesian world where it is standard to report the results for the primary endpoint using language such as:

 - The probability of any efficacy is 0.94 (so the probability of non-efficacy is 0.06).